Omar-Elhadidi/SICXE-Assembler/README.md

 3. **Pass 2**:
    - Uses the symbol table to generate object code.
    - Formats object code as HTME (Header, Text, Modification, End).
+4. Final outputs are saved in the `output/` directory.

 ---